-Project 25 ACT is a sub-component of Gateway to Recovery and offers housing subsidies for members who are identified by San Diego County stakeholders as high utilizers of mental health services and may be at risk for homelessness.
-Housing subsidies are offered to 10 of the members through Housing Vouchers from the City of San Diego Housing Commission.
+Project 25 ACT offers housing subsidies for members who are identified by San Diego County stakeholders as high utilizers of mental health services and may be at risk for homelessness.
+Housing subsidies are offered to 10 of the members through housing vouchers from the City of San Diego Housing Commission.
 The other 10 members receive housing subsidies through the County of San Diego and MHSA funding.

 Just the Basics

 Population Served: Adults and Transitional Aged Youth (TAY) considered high users of Medi-Cal mental health services and/or long-term locked institutional care.